fauna/graphql-workshop/content/building/build-with-sveltekit/client-setup/index.md

 ## Authenticating in the front-end

-In the previous code snippet, there is an environment variable called *NEXT_PUBLIC_FAUNA_SECRET*.
+In the previous code snippet, there is an environment variable called *VITE_PUBLIC_FAUNA_KEY*.
 You ship your client application with a Fauna secret that allows limited access to Fauna resources.
 A suggested practice is to limit this key to registering and authenticating users.
 Authenticated users then receive temporary access tokens when they login that grant access to additional resources.

 ### Creating a front-end role